 July brought beneficial changes for employers, with several new laws being passed.

-State benefits for employers hiring unemployed, graduates, students and others.
+State benefits for employers hiring the unemployed, graduates, students and others.

-(II) 2.250 lei/month, for a period of up to 12 months, when hiring under a "undetermined period of time" contract: unemployed persons over the age of 45, unemployed single parents, individuals who have been unemployed long -term (over 12 months) or in the case of hiring and NEET (young people aged between 16-25 years who are unemployed, not enrolled in an educational institution and are not participating in any vocational/professional training).
+(ii) 2.250 lei/month, for a period of up to 12 months, when hiring under a "undetermined period of time" contract unemployed persons over the age of 45, unemployed single parents, individuals who have been unemployed for over 12 months or in cases of hiring an NEET (a young person aged between 16-25 years who is unemployed, not enrolled in an educational institution and is not participating in any vocational/professional training).
 The duration of the employment contract should be at least 18 months in order for the company to be eligible for the benefit;

-(IV) between 1,900 and 2,000 lei/month (equal to the value of the gross base salary agreed in the employment contract) when hiring young people at risk of being socially marginalized and benefiting from a "solidarity contract" from the unemployment agency at the time, until the expiry of such a contract;
+(iv) between 1,900 and 2,000 lei/month (equal to the value of the gross basic salary agreed in the employment contract) when hiring young people at risk of being socially marginalised and benefiting from a "solidarity contract" from the unemployment agency at the time and continuing until the expiry of such contract;

-(V) 2.250 lei/month, for the duration of an apprenticeship contract;
+(v) 2.250 lei/month for the duration of an apprenticeship contract; and

-Government Emergency Ordinance no. 60, of July 5th, 2018, on the amendment and completion of certain enactments in the labour force, was published in the Official Gazette of Romania no. 577 dated July 9th, 2018, Part I and entered into force on the date of publication.
+Government Emergency Ordinance no. 60, dated 5 July 2018, on the amendment and completion of certain enactments in the labour force, was published in the Official Gazette of Romania no. 577 dated 9 July 2018, Part I and came into force on the date of publication.

 A legal framework for internship has finally become a reality

-Until recently, companies used varying agreements for training individuals without previous work experience, such as voluntary agreements, which often presented pitfalls from a legal and tax perspective, for employers.
+Until recently, companies used a variety of agreements for training individuals without previous work experience, such as voluntary agreements, and these often presented pitfalls for employers from a legal and tax perspective.

-Romanian legislators approved a law on internship, effective from July 2019, which aims to assist graduates or very young individuals (from 16 years of age onwards) with the transition from graduation to a workplace/profession.
+With effect from July 2019, Romanian legislators approved a law on internship that aims to assist graduates, or very young individuals (aged 16 years and up), with the transition from graduation to work.

-Under the internship law, an intern will perform an activity for a determined period of time within a host-organization (a company).
-The aim of such an activity is to give interns an opportunity to apply their theoretical knowledge into practice, to improve their practical skills and/or gain new skills, abilities or competences, including familiarization of the intern with the activities of the host-organization and so on.
+Under the new law, an intern will perform an activity for a determined period of time within a host-organisation (ie. a company).
+The aim of such an activity is to give interns an opportunity to apply their theoretical knowledge in practice, to improve their practical skills and/or gain new skills, abilities or competences, including familiarisation of the intern with the activities of the host-organisation.

-the host-organization should publicly announce the details of the internship as well as the selection procedure and the general responsibilities, the schedule and time frame of the internship, as well as contractual terms such as pay, annual leave, etc.;
+- the host-organisation should publicly announce the details of the internship, as well as the selection procedure, the general responsibilities, the schedule and time frame of the internship, as well as contractual terms such as pay, annual leave etc.;

-the internship contract should be signed at the latest on the day prior to the commencement of the internship program and its clauses should be in line with the rights and obligations of the parties as specified in the internship law;
+- the internship contract should be signed, at the latest, on the day before the commencement of the internship programme and its clauses should be in line with the rights and obligations of the parties as specified in the internship law;

-the intern is entitled to an allowance of 50% of the minimum gross base salary or more, prorated over the hours effectively performed and is subject only to income tax;
+- the intern is entitled to an allowance of 50% of the minimum gross basic salary or more, prorated over the hours effectively performed and is only subject to income tax;

-interns may have a workload of maximum 40 hours/week.
-For interns under the age of 18 years, the maximum workload should not exceed 6 hours/day and 30 hours/week;
+- interns may work a maximum of 40 hours per week.
+For interns under the age of 18, the maximum hours of work should not exceed 6 hours per day or 30 hours per week;

-interns can make up the sum of a maximum of 5% of company hires during a calendar year and for companies with up to 20 employees, a maximum of 2 internship contracts may be concluded at the same time;
+- interns can make up a maximum of 5% of company hires during a calendar year and, for companies with up to 20 employees, a maximum of 2 internship contracts can be entered into at the same time;

-the employer may receive an entitlement from the State equalling 4.586 lei, once an employment agreement has been in effect for a minimum of 24 months.
-This employment agreement should have followed the process of hiring an intern as an employee, no more than 60 days after the internship program has ended;
+- the employer may receive a pay out from the State equalling 4,586 lei, once an employment agreement has been in effect for a minimum of 24 months.
+This employment agreement must have hired an intern as an employee, no more than 60 days after the end of their internship programme;

-- during the internship, the intern may only perform activities provided in the internship contract under the direct coordination of an advisor within the host-organization;
+- during the internship, the intern may only perform activities provided for in the internship contract and under the direct supervision of an advisor within the host-organisation;

-the host-organization is responsible for completing and sending the information from the internship contract to the Registry of Internship under the territorial agency for workforce occupancy, by the last working day prior to the commencement of the activity;
+- the host-organisation is responsible for completing and sending the relevant information from the internship contract to the Registry of Internship, under the territorial agency for workforce occupancy, by the last working day prior to the commencement of the internship programme; and

-following the completion of the internship program, the parties involved may conclude an employment contract.
+- following the completion of the internship programme, the parties involved may enter into an employment contract.

 Tickets/Vouchers for employees

-A recently passed law, effective January 1st, 2019, states that all value tickets which Romanian employers may grant their employees, are grouped within a single enactment.
+A recently passed law, effective from 1 January 2019, states that all value tickets which Romanian employers grant their employees are to be grouped within a single enactment.
 These expenses are tax deductible for employers.